k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 - https://github.com (used for fetching the deployments Helm charts)
 - Cluster shall have access to your data platforms/DBs, as required by the project.

-> Note: Container images as well as Helm charts can be hosted in your registry.
-If you consume them from there, please inform K2view team about, to be configured it in the K2cloud platform.
+> Note: Container images as well as Helm charts can be hosted in your repositories.
+If you consume them from there, please inform K2view team about it, so they can be configured in the K2cloud platform.